tylersortijas/tylersortijas/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Francisco Tyler Sortijas Roncalli</h1>
 <h3 align="center">A Web Developer from Los Angeles, CA</h3>
 <h4 align="center">Hi my name is Francisco Roncalli a web developer based out of LA.
-I've been pursuing Web Development for 3 years now.
-My goal is to make a name for myself in this industry.
+I've been a Web Developer and Email Developer for 4 years now.
+My goal is to learn as much as I can and push the boundaries of our industry.
 I wish to innovate, be dependable, and to one day be at a level to inspire younger developers to follow their dreams and create to their heart's content.</h4>

 <hr>